software-gardening/almanack/src/book/garden-circle/contributing.md

 We’re deeply committed to a smooth and intuitive user experience which helps people benefit from the content found within this project.
 This commitment requires a good relationship and open communication with our users.

-We encourage you to file a [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to report bugs or propose enhancements to improve the Software Gardening Almanac.
+We encourage you to file a [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) to report bugs or propose enhancements to improve the Software Gardening Almanack.

 First, figure out if your idea is already implemented by reading existing issues or pull requests!
 Check the issues (<https://github.com/software-gardening/almanac/issues>) and pull requests (<https://github.com/software-gardening/almanac/pulls>)  to see if someone else has already documented or began implementation of your idea.